Safety at Central

 The campus also has trained first responders, staff on call and a one-call number to the information booth for assistance.
 On campus the one-call assistance number is 4000; off-campus the number is 641-628-9000.
 For all medical, fire and other emergencies, a call should be made to 911.

-As described in our Welcome Statement: Notice of Nondiscrimination, Central College is committed to sustaining a safe and healthy campus environment that is free of harassment and discrimination of any kind.
-The Sexual and Relationship Misconduct Policy outlines grievance procedures and identifies confidential reporters, as well as key resources on and off campus.
+As described in our Welcome Statement: Notice of Nondiscrimination, Central College is committed to sustaining a safe and healthy campus environment where harassment and discrimination are actively discouraged.
+The Equal Opportunity, Harassment and Nondiscrimination Policy outlines grievance procedures and identifies confidential resources, as well as key resources on and off campus.

 Pella, IA 50219

 In accordance with the Jeanne Clery Disclosure of Campus Safety Policies and Campus Crime Statistics Act, Central College is required to disclose crime statistics for the past three years.
 This information is summarized in the Clery Crime Safety Report.
 For questions or a copy of the report, contact the Title IX Coordinator, 641-628-5198.